Credentials

 Philosophy

-Anyone looking for a holistic healthcare provider will be interested in my philosophy to make sure we're a good fit for each other.
+Anyone looking for a holistic healthcare provider whether in Logan, Utah, or online will be interested in my philosophy to make sure we're a good fit for each other.
 I've tried to make it concise.

 I also offer nutrition for general health if you aren't looking for mental health treatment.
 Read more about my services here.